-This is to certify that all project rights of way is currently available in accordance with the project right-of-way plans.
+This is to certify that all project right-of-way is currently available for physical construction.

-It is further certified that there were no individuals or families displaced by this project.
-Therefore the provisions of 49 CFR Part 24 is not applicable to the project.

-There are no improvements to be removed or demolished as part of this project.
+It is further certified that there were no individuals or families displaced by this project and no improvements are to be removed or demolished as part of this project.